 3. RESULTS AND DISCUSSION

-The initial soil characteristics of the study presented in Table 1 indicates that the soil was low in fertility and due to this low fertility, application of N fertilizer and/or biochar to improve the soil properties and enhance crops growth is necessary.
-The interaction effect between biochar and fertilizer on OC, CEC, plant height, Stover yield, and grain yield was not statistically significant at p ≤ 0.05, indicating that the effect of biochar was consistent across all the levels of fertilizer and the effect of fertilizer was also consistent across all levels of biochar.
+The initial soil characteristics of the study presented in Table 1 indicates that the soil was low in fertility and due to this low fertility, application of N fertilizer biochar to improve the soil properties and enhance crop growth is necessary.
+The interaction effect between biochar and fertilizer on OC, CEC, plant height, Stover yieldand grain yield was not statistically significant at p ≤ 0.05, indicating that the effect of biochar was consistent across all the levels of fertilizer and the effect of fertilizer was also consistent across all levels of biochar.
 Thus, the treatment effect is associated to the independent main effects of biochar and fertilizer.
-Both biochar and fertilizer did not exert statistical significant on the OC, suggesting that changes in either factors may not lead to measureable differences in the OC (Table 3).
-Although there was no statistical differences recorded, but OC increases with an increasing level of biochar, suggesting the positive impact of biochar application compared to the control treatment.
+Both biochar and fertilizer did not exert statistically significant on the OC, suggesting that changes in either factors may not lead to measureable differences in the OC (Table 3).
+Although there was no statistical differences recorded but OC increases with an increasing level of biochar, suggesting the positive impact of biochar application compared to the control treatment.
 A study by Liman et al. (2024a) reported that when biochar of different rates were applied to clay loam soil, no significant differences existed between the treatments, but the biochar containing treatments had more soil organic matter compared to the control treatment, which is in alignment with the results of this current study.
-They (Liman et al. 2024a) attributed the improvement on the soil organic matter to the direct application of biochar.
+They (Liman et al. 2024) attributed the improvement on the soil organic matter to the direct application of biochar.
 Another Study by Liman (2024b) discovered that when biochar was added to soil in a field experiment, the soil organic matter was enhanced, which was associated to carbon mineralization and dissolved organic carbon when biochar was added.

 The main effect of biochar on the CEC showed significant differences between the treatments (Table 3).
 As the biochar application rates increases, so do the CEC increases, suggesting that higher application rates of biochar enhance the CEC more, compared to lower application rates, therefore resulting to more nutrient availability.
 The improvement seen in the CEC as a result of biochar application may be attributed to the surface area of the soil, porosity, aggregate and ion exchange (Lehmann and Joseph, 2015).
 Other studies also reported an improvement in the soil CEC following the application of biochar (Liman et al., 2024a; Liman 2024b; Yamato et al., 2006; Zheng, 2010).
 Therefore, our findings are in agreement with those reported by Liman (2024b), Yamato et al. (2006), and Zheng (2010).

-Biochar application had no significant effect on the growth and yield parameters, whereas significant effect of the fertilizer applications were recorded for the plant height, stover yield, and grain yield.
+Biochar application had no significant effect on the growth and yield parameters, whereas significant effect of the fertilizer applications were recorded for the plant height, stover yieldand grain yield.
 As a result, a consistent linear trend of the positive impact of fertilizer were evident with increasing level of fertilizer application (Table 3).
-The non-significant effect of biochar on the plant height, stover yield, and grain yield may be attributed to the CEC of the initial soil sample, which serve as basis for nutrient availability (Table 1).
+The non-significant effect of biochar on the plant height, stover yield and grain yield may be attributed to the CEC of the initial soil sample, which serve as basis for nutrient availability (Table 1).
 A study by Kareem et al., (2023) reported no significant impact of biochar on cucumber yield, which is consistent with the findings of the current study.
 Thus, our results authenticates those reported by Kareem et al (2023).